 1. Stay Hydrated!

-One of the most important things you can do during the summer is to drink plenty of water.
+At any age, one of the most important things you can do during the summer is drink plenty of water.
 Some people don’t feel thirsty even when they’re becoming dehydrated, so it’s essential to drink water regularly throughout the day.
 Aim for 8-10 glasses of water daily, and consider adding hydrating foods to your diet, like watermelon, cucumber and citrus fruits.
 Avoid drinks with caffeine and alcohol, as these are counteractive and dehydrate your body.

 Residents, family members and guests of our communities can stop by to try the summer menu specials at Founder’s Fare at Luther Village on campus at Lutheran Community at Telford or the Hilltop Harvest dining room at The Community at Rockhill.
 No matter your generation, don’t forget to drink plenty of fluids during your meal!

-Choosing the right clothing for the climate can make a big difference in how your body handles heat.
-Wear loose-fitting, lightweight and light-colored clothing that reflects the sun’s rays rather than absorbing them.
-If you like to accessorize, a wide-brimmed hat and sunglasses are the perfect add-ons to protect your head, face and eyes from direct sunlight.
+Choosing the best clothing for this climate can make a big difference in how your body handles heat.
+Wear loose-fitting, lightweight and light-colored garments that reflect the sun’s rays instead of absorbing them.
+Accessorize with a wide-brimmed hat and sunglasses to protect your head, face and eyes from direct sunlight.

 During summer, the sun’s rays are most intense between 10 a.m. and 4 p.m.
 If possible, plan your independent outdoor activities for the early morning or late evening when temperatures are lower, like those on our Life Enrichment calendar.